kevinhughes27/shopify-sinatra-app/README.md

 ### Setting the app to use your Shopify API credentials

 You'll need to create a Shopify Partner Account and a new application.
 You can make an account [here](http://www.shopify.ca/partners) and see this [tutorial](http://docs.shopify.com/api/the-basics/getting-started) for creating a new application.
+This app uses the default redirect_uri from omniauth `<your domain>/auth/shopify/callback` so set it accordingly when creating your app.

 Note - The shopify-sinatra-app creates an embedded app!
 You need change the embedded setting to `enabled` in the [Shopify Partner area](https://app.shopify.com/services/partners/api_clients) for your app.
 If you don't want your app to be embedded then remove the related code in `layout/application.erb` and delete the `layout/_top_bar.erb` file and the references to it in the other views.